fmbot-discord/docs/docs/supporter.md

 If you have purchased through Discord, you can go to settings and then 'Subscriptions'.

 If you have puchased through OpenCollective, you can cancel a recurring contribution at any time.
 To do so, go to [OpenCollective](https://opencollective.com/) and sign in.
 After signing in go to 'Manage Contributions' where you can change your subscription.

+#### What happens if I cancel my subscription and have imported my plays?

+When your supporter subscription expires, you will be moved back to using Last.fm as your only data source.

+Your imports are however saved and will be available again if you resubscribe in the future.